2015 Africa Cup of Nations: Drawing of lots

 Guinea and Mali finished with equal records in Group D, thus the drawing of lots was required to choose who would advance into the quarter-finals.
-Prior to the draw, Mali coach Henri Kasperczak said that the tournament "must find a more sporting way [to decide who advances], fairer...This does not correspond to a sporting spirit".
+Prior to the draw, Mali coach Henryk Kasperczak said that the tournament "must find a more sporting way [to decide who advances], fairer...This does not correspond to a sporting spirit".
 His Guinean counterpart Michel Dussuyer said that neither team deserved to be eliminated in that manner.

 Guinea won the draw, causing a complaint from Boubacar Diarra, president of the Malian FA.
 Issa Haytou, president of CAF, defended the process as the only option.

 The CAF Disciplinary Committee's South African President Raymond Hack stated that CAF's Member Associations had chosen the option of picking lots ahead of penalties six months prior.
 He also said that the "Fair Play [disciplinary] table was to be used but the countries object to that and they said the table must be taken out of the rules.
 Had the Fair play table been used, Guinea would have qualified ahead of Mali with a better disciplinary record."